lightbend/lightbend-orchestration-docs/src/main/paradox/kubernetes-deployment.md

 will exist alongside the old one and requests will be load-balanced between the old instances and the new ones.
 You can adjust the ratio of traffic with the `--pod-deployment-replicas` option.

 > By default, instances of a given application that use Akka Cluster will all join the same cluster (indicated by application name) under this mode.
+If you use Akka Cluster, be sure to provide the `--akka-cluster-join-existing` flag if your services have already been  deployed.
+This will guarantee the new pods will only join an already formed cluster.

 macOS / Linux
 :   ```bash